-- We design both non-contextual MAB-based and contextual MAB-based algorithms to address proactive caching at the next RSU.
-Despite the many applications of MAB in a range of fields such as ad placement and packet routing, we show how it can be used, for the first time, in pre-caching problems. - We implement the proposed algorithms with online learning in a distributed way on individual RSUs, to realize instant learning and prediction, whilst previous similar work in [4] and [19] was based on centralized and offline approaches.
-Besides, the performance comparison with the baseline systems shows the advantages of using MAB learning in solving the proactive caching problem.
-Particularly, the contextual MAB with only a single context shows a faster convergence and better accuracy than the conventional sequence prediction model applied in [20]. - We extend the subjective logic framework specifically to proactive caching systems to analyze, using entropy, the overall uncertainty behind the bandit learning based systems as well as two baseline systems.
-By doing this, we aim to investigate the uncertainty variation and its connection with the prediction accuracy of different proactive caching systems. - We experiment with the test data of two cities with significantly differing characteristics, Las Vegas and Manchester, from USA and UK respectively.
-The results show the scalability and adaptability of MAB-based approaches in proactive caching problems with different road layouts.
+- We design non-contextual MAB-based and contextual MAB-based algorithms in an online learning way to address proactive caching at the next RSU.
+Despite the many applications of MAB in a range of fields such as ad placement and packets routing, we show how it can be used for the first time in pre-caching problems.
+We aim to attract more attention of the research community to use the model-free MAB technique in fast-changing vehicular environment. - We implement MAB technique in a distributed way on individual RSUs to realize instant learning and prediction, whilst previous similar works were based on centralized

+- approaches.
+Besides, the performance comparison with the baseline systems shows the advantages of using the MAB reinforcement learning technique in solving proactive caching problem.
+Particularly, the contextual MAB with only single context required shows a faster convergence and better accuracy than conventional sequence prediction model (i.e., Compact Prediction Tree+based). - We extend the subjective logic framework specifically to proactive caching systems to analyze, using entropy, the overall uncertainty behind the bandit problem based systems as well as two baseline systems.
+By doing this, we aim to investigate the uncertainty variation and its correlation with prediction accuracy of different proactive caching systems. - We experiment with the test data of two cities with significantly differing characteristics, Las Vegas and Manchester, from USA and UK respectively.
+The results show the scalability and adaptability of MAB-based approaches in proactive caching problems with quite different road layouts.

 The rest of the paper is structured as follows.
 The related works regarding proactive caching and MAB applications in vehicular networks are summarized in Section II.
 Section III mainly discusses the network architecture and system model.
 The proposed algorithms are introduced in Section IV, and in Section V, the uncertainty analysis model is provided.
-Section VI shows the simulation results.
-Section VII discusses the theoretical analysis, time complexity, and convergence of the proposed algorithms.
+Section VI shows the simulations results.
+Section VII discusses the theoretical analysis, time complexity and convergence of the proposed algorithms.
 Section VIII concludes the paper.